Please continue to monitor the Alerts page of this website for the latest updates and advisories: global.rutgers.edu/all-alerts

 Off-Campus Employment Chat Sessions +

-ISSS is offering twice-monthly chat sessions on CPT and OPT that will be offered via Zoom.
+ISSS hosts chat sessions on CPT and OPT via Zoom.
 This is an opportunity for students to drop in and discuss their CPT/OPT questions with an International Student Adviser (ISA), as well as connect with other students who are also interested in off-campus employment.
 Below are the scheduled chat sessions with direct links to the Zoom room.

 Before OPT & How to Apply +